 But for obvious reasons, this year feels different.
 Those opposed to the new President are dismayed at the prospect of what Arthur M. Schlesinger, Jr. once called “The Imperial Presidency.”
 Those ecstatic about his ascent to power seem ever more ready to abandon their principles and surrender to his cult of personality.
 This article won’t focus too much on the current and upcoming fights about his policy proposals.
-There are other outlets better suited to those discussions, including ones I contribute to myself.
+There are other outlets better suited to those discussions.

 How should extreme music fans reflect on this day, regardless of their political affiliations?
 Metal has no uniting, cohesive political message or overriding partisan consensus across all listeners.
 Nor should it.
 Metal tends not to get involved in specific matters of current events.
 To the extent that it does, the message is usually borrowed from punk and hardcore.
 So with that in mind, what does metal tell us about the function of political power?

 On it’s face, much of extreme metal seems rather nihilistic.
 Or in the case of thrash and grindcore, it comes across as more fatalistic, looking to war, genocide and armageddon as inevitabilities.
 Art in general is not a prescriptive rulebook.
 Subordinating it to an explicit political agenda renders it into feeble propaganda, as enduring as a leaflet thrown in the trash.
 However, one thing we can take from extreme metal is a sobering realism about life and the world.